sparkflows/sparkflows-docs/docs/user-guide/web-app/adding-stages/index.rst

 #.
 Enter the desired **stage name**.
 #.
 Enter the **condition**, if any.

-   **Note:**

    Conditions are added to display a particular stage, on run analytics app page, only when the added condition for that stage is fulfilled.

-   Examples of conditions: 1. educationLevel = 'masters' 2. educationLevel = 'masters' && gender = 'female' 3. educationLevel = 'masters' || gender = 'female'
+   Examples of conditions : 1. educationLevel = 'masters' 2. educationLevel = 'masters' && gender = 'female' 3. educationLevel = 'masters' || gender = 'female'

-   Leave the conditon field empty if you prefer the stage to always be displayed.
+   **Note :** Leave the conditon field empty if you prefer the stage to always be displayed.

    .. figure:: ../../../_assets/web-app/add-stages/enter-fields.png
       :alt: web-app